Residential Programs

 Transitional Treatment Program (TTP)

-The Transitional Treatment Program (TTP) is a community-based residential program serving males and females from 16 to 20 years old with chronic and/or severe mental health needs.
-The program serves as both a diversion to psychiatric hospitalization, and/or a step-down from hospital or out of state residential treatment centers for those not able to return to living with their family.
-The program provides youth with consistent psychiatric consultation as well as psychosocial, educational, and vocational training to improve each youth’s functioning.
+Transitional Treatment Program is a community-based residential program for 13-18 year old teens with chronic and/or severe mental health needs.
+As a TTP client, teens receive consistent psychiatric consultation as well as appropriate psychosocial, educational, and/or vocational training.
+TTP serves as both an alternative option to psychiatric hospitalization, and/or a step-down from hospital or out of state residential treatment centers for those not able to return to living with their family.
+TTP teens usually stay in the program for 6-9 months.
+The program uses a wide range of diagnostic and treatment services, including daily living and social skills training to work with each teen on meeting their own unique needs and goals.

 Supportive Apartment Services (SAS)

-The Supportive Apartment Service (SAS) is a community-based residential program serving males and females from 17 to 21 years old with chronic and/or severe mental health needs.
-The program serves youth stepping down from out-of-state placements or higher levels of care through “apartment style” living focused on developing independent living skills while managing mental health symptoms.
-Youth are matched with one other roommate and they live together in an apartment in the community.
-Staff provide guidance, support, and structure
+Supportive Apartment Service is a community-based residential program serving youth who are 17-21 years old with chronic and/or severe mental health needs through “apartment style” living focused on developing independent living skills while managing mental health symptoms.
+SAS uses a wide range of diagnostic and treatment services, including daily living and social skills training, to improve each youth’s functioning.
+Youth are matched with a roommate within the community apartments, and receive guidance, support and structure from staff.

 ISL Intensive Supervised Living

-The Intensive Supervised Living Program is a community-based residential program serving adolescent boys 13 to 18 years old.
-Youth in the program receive a high degree of supervision, support, and structure, as well as positive behavioral approaches.
-Supports are provided in the least restrictive, least intrusive manner possible.
-The program provides assessment, stabilization, treatment, and skills instruction with the goal of youth stepping down from hospitalization or diversion and/or re-entry into the community from the Rhode Island Training School.
+Intensive Supervised Living is a community-based residential program serving male-identifying teens who are 13 18 years old.
+Teens in the program receive a high degree of supervision, support, and structure, as well as positive behavioral approaches.
+Support is provided in the least restrictive, least intrusive manner possible.
+ISL provides assessment, stabilization, treatment, and skills instruction with the goal of stepping down from hospitalization or diversion and/or re-entry into the community from juvenile corrections.
+Teens are usually in ISL for 3-5 months.